Logopolis: Plot

-On Earth, the Doctor and Master use the radio telescope of the Pharos Project – from which the Logopolitans modelled theirs – to send the CVE program, while the Doctor's companions help to waylay the project's guards.
-However, the Master locks the Doctor out of the control room, and broadcasts a message across space, effectively blackmailing the rest of the universe to submit to him before he activates the program.
-The Doctor climbs out onto the telescope to stop the broadcast and reinitiate the CVE, ending the Master's threat; the Master quickly flees and escapes in his TARDIS.
-The Doctor falls off the telescope a great height, as Adric, Nyssa, and Tegan gather around him.
-The Doctor has visions of his past companions and enemies.
+On Earth, the Doctor and Master use the radio telescope of the Pharos Project – from which the Logopolitans modelled theirs – to send the program, while the Doctor's companions help to waylay the project's guards.
+However, the Master holds the Doctor hostage with his tissue compression eliminator and broadcasts a message across space, threatening to destroy the CVE and render the heat death process completely unstoppable, effectively blackmailing the rest of the universe to submit to him.
+The Doctor quickly runs out onto the telescope's gantry to disconnect the power cable, which will prevent the Master from destroying the CVE, but the Master in turn tilts the dish downwards.
+Left with only the cable supporting him, the Doctor tears it out of its housing, deactivating the dish, but also dropping the Doctor several hundred feet to the ground.
+The Master escapes in his TARDIS.

+Adric, Nyssa, and Tegan gather around the mortally-injured Doctor, who has visions of his past companions and enemies.
 His three companions see the Watcher appear, and the Doctor explains that "It's the end... but the moment has been prepared for."
 The Watcher touches and merges with the Doctor, causing him to regenerate into the Fifth Doctor.